SomeUserName1/master/README.md

 - Caching in minimal form, non-consecutive IDS & deletions to be supported:
     Otherwise the piece of software is too far from an actual database.
 - By End of Semester/July: Measure number of actual disk IOs for the default/dataset order layout

+## Meeting 3
+- Theodoros wants labels and properties stored within the nodes & rel struct
+- Algorithms: The ones that are implemented + hop labeling
+- Out of memory during transaction (e.g. BFS on live journal): Theodoros "Assume everything fits in memory"
+- Theodoros is sceptical